madhura-kulkarni-mh/technical-documentation-site/en/core-api/credit-card.md

 <summary><b>Gradle</b></summary>
 <article>

-If you're using [Gradle](https://gradle.org/) as the build automation tool for your project, follow the steps given below.
-1. Add jcenter repository to your build script.
-2. Add the dependency to your project's build definition (build.gradle) as shown below.
+If you are using Gradle as the build tool for your project, please add JCenter repository to your build script then add the following dependency to your project's build definition (build.gradle).

 ```bash
 repositories {